Profitero-Data-Alchemists/katas-2023/adrs/adr-1-architecture-style.md

-# ADR 1: Template
+# ADR 1: Architecture style

 **Date**: 2023-09-15

 ## Status
-Confirmed
+Proposed

 ## Context
 During the requirements analysis phase, the team identified several crucial architectural characteristics for the system: **Performance**, **Scalability**, and **Evolvability**.
 By using the Architecture Styles Worksheet, the team assessed these key characteristics and ultimately chose the event-driven architecture as the most suitable option.